dslab-epfl/chef/_sources/Plugins/Annotation.txt

 Setting up S2E for Annotation usage
 ------------------------------------

-An example of practical Annotation usage is shown in the `Analyzing Windows Driver tutorial <../Windows/DriverTutorial.html>`_, as follows:
+An example of practical Annotation usage is shown in the :doc:`Analyzing Windows Driver tutorial <../Windows/DriverTutorial>`, as follows:

 ::